arifr1234/arifr1234.github.io/README.md

 ### [wikipedia-graph](https://arifr1234.github.io/wikipedia-graph/)
 Track the Wikipedia pages you visit and the network of links between them.
 ![110713750-1dbb5700-820b-11eb-868c-07fb6b61b241](https://github.com/user-attachments/assets/a92153af-45f5-4063-a0cf-46f62346a777)
-For more info, see https://github.com/arifr1234/wikipedia-graph#wikipedia-graph.
+For more info, see [the README](https://github.com/arifr1234/wikipedia-graph#wikipedia-graph).

 ### Esoteric 3d graphics
 #### [implicit-equation-plotter](https://arifr1234.github.io/implicit-equation-plotter/)